So I’m actually thinking this way. And I don’t know whether to feel bad about it. That I don’t know is the upsetting part.

 But this isn’t what I wanted to talk about.

 My second exposure to the movie was as an acting student.
 They publish these paperbacks for acting students.
 You can find em in bookstores.
 Scenebooks full of nothing but interesting monologues cribbed from oscar winning movies and tony winning shows.
-And the two I remember the most?
+And the one I remember the most?

 And during the beginning of a huge mental breakdown, Beale announces during his last night on the air that he’s going to shoot himself on national TV.
 The ratings, very cynically go throught the roof.
 The entertainment programming division is given control of the news division immediately and the whole business is allowed to continue.
 With a deteriorating Beale haranguing the viewing public with more truths than they’ve been allowed to see on TV ever.

-It is the ‘I’m as mad as hell!
+It was the ‘I’m as mad as hell!
 And I’m not going to take this anymore!’ monologue that he gives on that third broadcast that I read in my early 20’s.
 I think I may have actually done it for an assignment onstage at the community college I was attending that year.
 I read that one, and I did the one where Max Schumacher’s wife finds out her husband’s been cheating on her.

 And I’m stricken by the gulf of years behind my experience then and now.
 I am aware of so much more of the subtext I read and see in everything now.
 Those monologue-filled books didn’t give much context as far as the mindset or motivation behind the words I’m seeing flung around on-screen 22 years after the fact.